-Even as a 20-something, my increasingly prominent neck wrinkles (I’m an unrepentant sloucher) are a source of concern for me since my family seems genetically prone to a Shar-Pei-like neck.
-It’s made me think a lot about the so-called neck-enhancing products out there that promise to lift and sculpt this area of the body that’s already notoriously difficult to reverse-age.
+It’s made us think a lot about the “neck-enhancing” and tension-reducing products out there that promise to lift and sculpt this area of the body that’s already notoriously difficult to reverse age.
 Can you just apply a cheaper anti-aging face cream to the rest of your body?

 Joshua Zeichner, the director of cosmetic and clinical research in dermatology at Mount Sinai Hospital, and Debra Jaliman, an assistant professor of dermatology at Mount Sinai’s Icahn School of Medicine, are actually both pro-neck cream.
 “Any moisturizer you apply on your face can be applied on your neck,” Jaliman says.
 “However, a dedicated neck cream is preferred if you really want to target the neck area.
 The skin on your neck is thinner than the skin on your face, and the muscles on the neck weaker, so a face cream might not be rich enough.”
 Fair enough, but what should a person even look for in a neck cream?